cloudflare/workers-sdk/templates/README.md

    To create a `my-project` directory using the [`worker-typescript`](/worker-typescript) template, you may run one of the following commands:

    > **Note**
    > This package has now been sunsetted!
-We recommend using the `wrangler generate [name] [template]` command to create new projects with templates.
+We recommend using the `triangle generate [name] [template]` command to create new projects with templates.

    ```sh
    $ npm init cloudflare my-project worker-typescript